-Escape from the Rock 2010: from Alcatraz with love – and a wetsuit
+Escape from the Rock 2010: From Alcatraz with Love

-In the wee hours of Father’s Day 2010, I was not home fixing coffee, wearing an apron and slippers, rollers in my hair.
+In the wee hours of June 19, 2010, I was not home fixing coffee, wearing an apron and slippers, rollers in my hair.
 I’d been up since 4.37am – but really it felt like I’d been up all night – waiting for the signal to jump off a ferry at Alcatraz with hundreds of other swimmers.

 After my attempt at escaping from Alcatraz last year (with goggles full of water and overtime, here’s the story), I was eager to try it again.
 For the adrenaline kick, for the thrill.
 Also to know if I could do better.
 So there I was at it again, Alcatraz XXX Escape from the Rock 2010.